Insightful Pet Spending Statistics: Americans are Spending More on Pets Than Ever

 (The Association for Pet Obesity Prevention)

-American pet spending on dog walking services surpassed $1.3 billion at the end of 2022.
+American pet spending on dog walking services surpassed $1.7 billion in 2025.

 (IBIS World)